 I need more than one key text for my module?

 Our nationally agreed licence with the eTextbook supplier Kortext only allows us to request one ‘key text’ per module.
 If you are teaching on a combined module that used to be two modules or if your resource list is in fact for several modules then please do contact A.Loverock@bham.ac.uk to discuss this.

 One of my recommended texts is available on a one user licence.
 Can I request another licence?

 We receive automatic updates when a user is unable to access an e-book due to the licence limit having been reached.
-If this happens at least five times in a 24 hour period we will, where possible, purchase additional licences to to try and meet the current demand.
+If this happens at least five times in a twenty-four-hour period we will, where possible, purchase additional licences to try to meet the current demand.
 You can feel reassured that we will take quick action.
 The majority of our ebooks are purchased on a lending library model.
 While students may occasionally have to come back later to access an ebook this still allows much quicker circulation of an item than a normal print loan.
 The majority of the ebooks become available to the next person as soon as they stop being actively used.